3itSmartLife/BitAudit/README.md

 --wallet.hotkey <your validator hotkey>
 --axon.port <an open port to serve the bittensor axon on>
---logging.debug # run in debug mode, alternatively --logging.trace for trace mode
+--logging.debug # run in debug mode, alternatively --logging.trace for trace mode --neuron.device cpu # set the device as cpu for validators to run without gpu
 ```

 ## License